iJoeCollins/JOESlider/Readme.markdown

 > ```#import "JOESlider.h"```

-Or just import individual header files where needed.
+Or just import the header files where needed.

 Usage
 -----

-Further details and examples are available in the [programming guide.](Documentation/Programming Guide.markdown)
+Further details and examples are available in the [programming guide.](docs/Programming Guide.markdown)

 Documentation
 -------------